Support for Students

 The Career Opportunity Fund can support students who need assistance purchasing interview clothing, paying for graduate school applications, or traveling to a required interview.
 To seek assistance, visit the Career Opportunity Fund page.

 Sometimes students encounter a life-changing moment but don’t have the resources to meet these unexpected needs.
 This may be a personal or family emergency or another financial challenge that interferes with a student’s ability to succeed.
 The Student Emergency Fund was established to help assist Spiders with some types of unanticipated expenses and financial emergencies that are not part of the normal cost of attendance.
-To learn more about the ways we can help or to seek assistance, visit the Student Support Form.
-If you have challenges in repairing a personal computer or need to borrow a laptop computer for academic purposes, complete a Technology Assistance Request within UR’s SpiderTechNet Portal.
+To learn more about the ways we can help or to seek assistance, please visit one of the forms below: